dunglas/mercure/spec/mercure.md

 If parsing or checking of a CEL expression fails or if the expression does not return a boolean value, the hub **MUST** return a 400 "Bad Request" HTTP status code.

+The matcher type name is `CEL`.
+The corresponding query parameter is `matchCEL`.

 ## URI Template

 The hub **MAY** support using URI templates [@!RFC6570] as matchers.